 I was out every night, discovering the darkness of our town, throwing the occasional tomato from the edge of the woods at the occasional passing car.
 One night I ran into Ronnie Feltz, a kid in eighth grade.
 Just ran smack into him in the darkness.
 He was dressed all in black.
 His mother was depressed and had lost track of him, too.
 He had binoculars under his sweatshirt.
 "I have something to show you," he said.
 "Come on."

-We walked up the county road a ways, and I told him that if a car came, we had to duck into the trees because my father the trooper might be cruising around.
+We walked up the county road a ways, and I told him if a car came, we had to duck into the trees because my father the trooper might be cruising around.
 "No shit?" he said.
 We cut through some woods and came out at the edge of someone's backyard.
 He whispered, "You know Miss Morganstern?
 The science teacher?"
 I told him I'd had her last year.

 He pulled out his binoculars.
 "She's a night-time nudist.
 Take a look."